 Nanoscale bioelectronic devices

-Aberrant activity of electroactive cells underly neurological disorders like epilepsy.
-Control of ionic current through cell membrane can restore balance to electrochemical signals, but are limited to invasive surgically-implanted devices.
+Aberrant activity of electroactive cells underlies neurological disorders like epilepsy.
+Control of ionic current through cell membranes can restore balance to electrochemical signals, but many neuromodulation approaches are limited to invasive surgically-implanted devices.
 To achieve both minimally-invasive and cell-type-specific control, we have developed nanoscale devices for remote control of cellular function.
-For example, we have demonstrated that remote heating of magnetic nanoparticles was sufficient to activate neurons expressing heat-sensitive ion channels in mice—enabling the first example of minimally-invasive cell type specific control in the deep brain.
+For example, we have demonstrated that remote heating of magnetic nanoparticles is sufficient to activate neurons expressing heat-sensitive ion channels in mice—enabling the first example of minimally-invasive cell type specific control in the deep brain.
 We are interested in engineering nanoscale devices as actuators and sensors to interface with the nervous system in order to explore the limits of device miniaturization.

 Cell-type-specific, non-invasive control of the central and peripheral nervous system would greatly enhance our understanding of neurophysiology.
 We have demonstrated that the potent channelrhodopsin ChRmine can achieve transcranial photoactivation of defined neural circuits, including midbrain and brainstem structures, at depths of up to 7 mm with millisecond precision.
 By using systemic viral delivery of ChRmine, we were able to modulate behavior without surgery, enabling implant-free deep brain optogenetics.